-389. For Egypt, past rulings are any tax rulings within scope that are issued either (i) on or after 1 January 2016 but before 1 April 2018; and (ii) on or after 1 January 2014 but before 1 January 2016, provided still in effect as at 1 January 2016.
+380. For Egypt, past rulings are any tax rulings within scope that are issued either (i) on or after 1 January 2016 but before 1 April 2018; and (ii) on or after 1 January 2014 but before 1 January 2016, provided still in effect as at 1 January 2016.

-390. In the prior years' peer review reports, it was determined that Egypt's undertakings to identify past rulings and all potential exchange jurisdictions have met all the ToR, except for identifying all potential exchange jurisdictions for past rulings (ToR I.A.2.2).
+381. In the prior years' peer review reports, it was determined that Egypt's undertakings to identify past rulings and all potential exchange jurisdictions have met all the ToR, except for identifying all potential exchange jurisdictions for past rulings (ToR I.A.2.2).
 Therefore, Egypt was recommended to apply the "best efforts approach" to identify potential exchange jurisdictions for past rulings.

-391. During the year in review, Egypt has not yet identified the potential exchange jurisdictions for all past rulings, and therefore the recommendation remains in place.
+382. During the year in review, it is not known if whether Egypt has identified the potential exchange jurisdictions for all past rulings, and therefore the recommendation remains in place.